The Shakespeare Computational Stylistics Facility

 The specifications of the computer used will vary according to which features of the software you wish to use.
 The core functionality only requires a very basic system with at least 512MB of memory.
 The software does not require a fast CPU, however, it will be able to provide its results quicker if equipped with a quicker CPU.
 The software does not currently benefit from being used on a system with multiple CPUs or CPU cores.

-The software itself uses less than 1MB of disk space.
+The software itself uses less than 6MB of disk space (excluding texts you import).
 You will also require enough disk space to store all texts added to the text repository.

 Sketch of Research